 Seattle is the largest city in Washington with a diverse economy.
 Early industries in Seattle included paper mills, flour mills, steam sawmills, lumber companies, and shipbuilding yards.
 Most of these used asbestos, and lingering materials in the city still put residents and workers at risk of harmful exposure.

 If you or a loved one have been exposed to asbestos and suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that you may be eligible for significant financial compensation.
 Fill out our form to get a free Financial Compensation Packet.
-You’ll learn about the top mesothelioma lawyers in Seattle, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.
+You’ll learn about the experienced mesothelioma lawyers in Seattle, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.